UFO conspiracy theories: Overview

 Flying saucer conspiracy theories first began in the pages of pulp science-fiction, where they drew upon inspiration from the "lost continent" myths of Atlantis and Lemuria.
 In 1947, during 'the first summer of the cold war', private pilot Kenneth Arnold reported witnessing supersonic 'flying discs'; historians would later chronicle at least 800 "copycat" reports in subsequent weeks, while other sources estimate the reports may have numbered in the thousands.
 Press speculated that the flying discs were secret American or Soviet technology.

 By December 1949, author Donald Keyhoe promoted the idea that the Air Force was withholding knowledge of interplanetary spaceships, culminating in his 1955 work The Flying Saucer Conspiracy.
 Gulyas argues: "Keyhoe was instrumental in popularizing one of the most lasting memes in the long flying-saucer story: the government cover-up of 'the truth' about UFOs".
 The following year, the book They Knew Too Much About Flying Saucers introduced the concept of the Men in Black.

 Conspiracy theories became more prevalent after the Kennedy assassination.
-In 1967, controversial prosecutor Jim Garrison accused UFO hoaxer Fred Crisman of involvement in the assassination; Thereafter, UFO conspiracy theorists began to link Kennedy's death to aliens.
+In 1967, controversial prosecutor Jim Garrison accused UFO hoaxer Fred Crisman of involvement in the assassination; thereafter, UFO conspiracy theorists began to link Kennedy's death to aliens.
 An official debunking of a UFO sighting as "Swamp Gas" was met with ridicule, and by the 1970s, a supposed cover-up was termed a "Cosmic Watergate".
 In 1977, blockbuster film Close Encounters of the Third Kind dramatized a government UFO cover-up.
 By 1974, theories alleged the Air Force stored dead alien bodies at a mythical "Hangar 18", and in 1980, the book The Roswell Incident introduced the story of a UFO crash to a mass audience.

-While earlier decades imagined a coverup of benevolent "space brothers", the 1980s saw the rise of what scholars called "ufology's dark side": theories that a government cabal was secretly involved with a race of malevolent aliens.
-New theories linked a supposed UFO coverup to alien abductions, cattle mutilations, and even the JFK assassination.
+While earlier decades imagined a cover-up of benevolent "space brothers", the 1980s saw the rise of what scholars called "ufology's dark side": theories that a government cabal was secretly involved with a race of malevolent aliens.
+New theories linked a supposed UFO cover-up to alien abductions and cattle mutilations.
 At a 1989 Mutual UFO Network conference, author Bill Moore confessed that he had intentionally fed fake evidence of extraterrestrials to UFO researchers.

 The 1990s saw the rise of UFO conspiracy theories in popular culture, with TV shows like The X-Files and films like Independence Day and Men in Black.

 In 2017, UFO conspiracy theories experienced renewed interest when Leslie Kean published stories of a 21st-century Pentagon UFO program.

+Prevalence

+A 2019 Gallup poll found that 33% of Americans believed some UFOs were alien spacecraft, while 68% believed the U.S. government knows "more about UFOs than it is telling us".
+In 2020, a poll found 81% felt the government "knows more than its telling", though only 51% felt UFO "might be alien spaceships".